fenos/Mex/README.md

 ### Note ###

 How you can see this is the first realease and it seem to promises well.
-Soon if time permit Mex will have new features already designed.
+Soon if time permit `Mex` will have new features already designed.
 Example it will come Polymorphic as well, how you can see on the migration files the tables are already setted for it :).
 For the rest feautures will come out more as surprise. :)

+I made it with <3

 ### Tests ###